yzhongda200-cell/TeX-Calculator/README.md

 \input{nimsum.tex}
 ```

-The three files are completely independent, so you only need to load the ones you actually use.
+The files are completely independent, so you only need to load the ones you actually use.

 For complete examples, see `sample_for_LaTeX.tex` and `sample_for_pdfTeX.tex`.